 I grew up in a very small town as the daughter of a police chief and a school librarian.
 Sounds pretty fun, huh?
 It was actually great.
 I never want to live too far from my parents, and I really appreciate growing up in a rural community.

 I've always had a passion for storytelling.
-When I was six years old, I would make movies with my toys and my mom's camcorder.
+When I was 6 years old, I would make movies with my toys and my mom's camcorder.
 Now, I have the privilege of telling the stories of Mid-Missouri.

 I wasn't born in Missouri, but I got here as fast as I could.
 Coming from Plano, Texas, I'm proud to be the first Missouri Tiger in my family, and I certainly won't be the last.
 From day one, I fell in love with this beautiful state, and getting to stay at KOMU 8, after working here as a student, is a total dream come true.
 Join me weekdays for KOMU 8 News at Noon and for KOMU 8 News Today on Saturdays at 6 and 9 a.m. and Sundays at 7 a.m.